surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongodb-csfle.md

 ### Overall CS-FLE Challenges:
-Overall limitations while using zure Key Vault(AKV) as the key store for client side field level encryption are as follows.<br/>
+Overall limitations while using Azure Key Vault(AKV) as the key store for client side field level encryption are as follows.<br/>
 * Currently MongoDB Atlas natively supports only AWS KMS and local keystore for client-side field level encryption.
 Ref: [here](https://docs.mongodb.com/manual/core/security-client-side-encryption-key-management/).<br/>
 To use Azure Key Vault(AKV) for the stored master encryption key, the encryption key needs to be fetched and proxied through local key store configuration for mongo drivers to understand.
 Ref:[here](https://www.mongodb.com/blog/post/clientside-field-level-encryption-faq--webinar).<br/>